UpLib/Liberland/settlement/pre-settlement.md

 * The top priority issue imo is :
 <b>Liberland must reach an agreement with the people living in the area and using Gornja Siga</b>

-And concluding agreements with our neighbours also implies on our part to achieve a certain number of things.
+And concluding agreements with our neighbours also implies on our part to achieve several pre-requisites.
 And it will probably take time.
 So, the sooner we begin, the better.

+* One of the prerequisites is imo to purchase the already planted trees we want to use -> [wood-material.md](wood-material.md)

 There are other important (and more technical issues), but if Liberland is unable to reach an agreement with Croatia and Croatian local peoples and entities (eg "Croatian Forests"),